-After the first touch with our client, it is time for the official offer and agreement about the process and procedures.
-I suppose you have a bigger picture of what your client wants.
-In this article, I want to give you a method and our experience.
+After the first touch with our client, it’s time for the official offer and agreement about the process and procedures.
+I suppose, now, you have a bigger picture of what your client needs.
+In this article, I want to offer a method from our experience.
 Of course, you can and have to modify this according to your company’s culture and type of the project.

 #1 Meeting with your team

-First, you should prepare complete specifications and client’s needs within one document.
+First, you should prepare complete specifications and the client’s needs in one document.
 After that, you should check all requirements with your team.
 Usually, during this meeting, I talk with the designers and programmers about their parts in this project.

 - Web Designer is 40 hours of work